-Regarding Spanish value added tax (VAT), the judgment of 22 October 2015, Case C-264/14, ruled that transactions involving non-traditional currencies, such as cryptocurrencies, are exempt from VAT pursuant to Article 135(1)(e) of the Council Directive 2006/112/EC, of 28 November 2006, on the common system of VAT.
-Therefore, in accordance with the ECJ's considerations, sale and purchase transactions over cryptocurrencies carried out by VAT taxable persons should be exempt from Spanish VAT.
+Regarding Spanish value added tax (VAT), the judgment of 22 October 2015, C-264/14, ruled that transactions involving non-traditional currencies, such as cryptocurrencies, are exempt from VAT pursuant to Article 135(1)(e) of Council Directive 2006/112/EC, of 28 November 2006, on the common system of VAT.
+Therefore, according to the ECJ, sale and purchase transactions over cryptocurrencies carried out by VAT taxable persons should be exempt from Spanish VAT.
 On the contrary, 'mining' activities to generate cryptocurrencies should not be subject to VAT.
 Both criteria have also been shared by the Spanish tax authorities in specific binding tax rulings.

-For Spanish tax-resident individuals holding cryptocurrencies, and pursuant to specific binding rulings issued by the General Directorate of Taxes in 2018, income triggered upon the sale or transfer of cryptocurrencies (including that resulting from the exchange of one type of cryptocurrency for another) should be deemed as capital gains from a Spanish tax standpoint, and should be taxed accordingly.
+For Spanish tax-resident individuals holding cryptocurrencies, and pursuant to specific binding rulings issued by the Tax Agency in 2018, income triggered on the sale or transfer of cryptocurrencies (including that resulting from the exchange of one type of cryptocurrency for another) should be deemed as capital gains from a Spanish tax standpoint, and should be taxed accordingly.
 Specific activities concerning cryptocurrencies (e.g., mining) may have a different tax treatment and, potentially, be deemed as business activities for Spanish tax purposes (income tax, business tax, etc.).

 Other new business models

 Similarly to ICOs, cryptocurrencies and tokens, self-executing contracts are not specifically regulated in Spain and so are permitted and subject to Spanish contract law like any other contract.
 There are no particular arbitration or mediation schemes for self-contracts.
 These mechanisms are available in the same terms as for any other contract.
-Although self-executing contracts lack legislation of their own, we believe the below rules should be taken into account:
+Although self-executing contracts are not specifically regulated as such, we believe the following rules should be taken into account:

-- in the event that a self-executing contract is entered into with consumers, Royal Legislative Decree 1/2007 of 16 November approving the revised text of the general law on the protection of consumers and users, would also be applicable.
-This regulation establishes guiding principles applicable to relationships between consumers and users (understood as legal or natural persons acting in a context that falls outside of their entrepreneurial or professional activities) and entrepreneurs;
+- in the event that a self-executing contract is entered into with consumers, Royal Legislative Decree 1/2007 of 16 November approving the revised text of the General Consumers Law would also apply.
+This regulation establishes guiding principles applicable to relationships between consumers (understood as legal or natural persons acting in a context that falls outside of their entrepreneurial or professional activities) and entrepreneurs;

-- in the event that the contract falls into the definition of a financial service, Law 22/2007 on the distance marketing of financial services addressed to consumers, setting out the rules for electronic agreements and electronic marketing communications, would also be applicable.
+- in the event that the contract falls into the definition of a financial service, Law 22/2007 on the distance marketing of financial services addressed to consumers, setting out the rules for electronic agreements and electronic marketing communications, would also apply.

 Fully automated investment processes are not regulated as such under Spanish law.
-However, there are provisions within Regulation (EU) No. 595/2014 of the European Parliament and of the Council of 16 April on market abuse (MAR) and Directive 2014/65/EU of the European Parliament and of the Council of 15 May on markets in financial instruments (MiFID II) that refer to algorithmic trading and high-frequency trading strategies.
+However, some provisions of Regulation (EU) No. 595/2014 of the European Parliament and of the Council of 16 April on market abuse (MAR) and Directive 2014/65/EU of the European Parliament and of the Council of 15 May on markets in financial instruments (MiFID II) that refer to algorithmic trading and high-frequency trading strategies.

 In addition, third-party websites comparing products or providing information about financial products are subject to general data protection rules, in the same way as other service providers.
 They are also subject to competition rules, although they are generally not an area of concern for competition authorities to the extent that they favour free competition among the players in the market.
 However, concerns may be raised in the event that these websites impose most-favoured-nation clauses on any of the players.

-From a pure regulatory perspective, the provision of information about financial products is not subject to authorisation provided that this information does not involve the provision of any other regulated services (for instance, investment advice).
+From a pure regulatory perspective, the provision of information about financial products is not subject to authorisation if this information does not involve the provision of any other regulated services (for instance, investment advice).

-In recent years the financial industry has seen a fast-growing adaption of the economy to fintech.
+In recent years, the financial industry has seen a fast-growing adaption of the economy to fintech.
 The most important sectoral innovations are those related to credit, payment and investment management services.
-Crowdfunding, crowd-lending and TPPs are good examples of new businesses models.
+Crowdfunding, crowd-lending and TPPs are good examples of new business models.

 Another new business model that has recently emerged is based on the commercialisation of big data regarding consumer trends based on clients' data.
-This model has been already questioned by the Spanish data protection authority, which imposes restrictions on the validity of customers' consent for their data to be used in an aggregated manner for its commercialisation.
+This model has been already questioned by the Spanish Data Protection Agency, which imposes restrictions on the validity of customers' consent for their data to be used in an aggregated manner for its commercialisation.